Vahe1994/AQLM/README.md

 ### Finetuning

+**Note** this code will only fine-tune continuous parameters.
+To fine-tune both continuous and discrete parameters, please switch to [pv-tuning](https://github.com/Vahe1994/AQLM/tree/pv-tuning) branch and follow instructions in its readme.

 The accuracy of the quantized model can be further improved via block finetuning.
 First, the logits of the float16/bfloat16 are cached in RAM.
 Then the differentiable parameters of the quantized model are optimized to minimize KL-divergence with teacher logits.
 Typically, we use the same calibration data that was used for model quantization.